rangle/redux-beacon/README.md

 The `trackPageView`, `trackEvent`, and `trackTiming` functions used above are called `eventDefinitions` and are what you use to create events that are consumable by an analytics service (a.k.a "target").
 Each target will have its own set of `eventDefinitions` that you can use and customize.
-In a nutshell, each time you want to track something:

-  1. Find the event definition for the thing you want to track.
-  2. Match the event definition to an action then fill in the event definition.

 **Don't like the idea of using an object to map actions?**